cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/projects.rst

 Project Proposal
 -------------------------------------------------------------------------------

-Please upload your project proposel in a file (either txt, Adobe PDF, or MS word).
+Please submit your project proposal to IU Canvas.
+The submission format is in a file (either txt, Adobe PDF, or MS word).
 A project proposal is typically 1-2 pages long and should contain in the description section:

 * the nature of the project and its context